-For the retrofitting rate and share of new buildings that are zero-carbon in operation, we adopted targets from CAT (2020a),17 which relied on a bottom-up, sectoral model to develop quantitative targets for the buildings sector.
-To then verify these targets, CAT (2020a) compared the resulting sectoral emissions with those in the filtered scenarios described in Box 3.
-Critically, these two targets developed using CAT (2020a) methods are not global in scope; rather, they are for the United States, the European Union, Brazil, India, China, and South Africa.
-Because developing targets for buildings at the global level is difficult due to the high diversity of weather conditions, building stock, and data availability, CAT (2020a) created global targets by aggregating the results of this subset of countries, which are representative of different regions.
-Before including these targets in this year's report, we reviewed them to ensure consistency with the new targets and other recent literature.
+with those from filtered scenarios described in Box 3.
+Critically, these two targets developed using CAT (2020a) methods are not global in scope; rather, they are for the United States, the European Union, Brazil, India, China, and South Africa.17 Because developing targets for buildings at the global level is difficult due to the high diversity of weather conditions, building stock, and data availability, CAT (2020a) created global targets by aggregating the results of this subset of countries, which are representative of different regions.

+Finally, before including these two targets on retrofitting rates and new buildings in the State of Climate Action 2023, we reviewed them to ensure consistency with the updated benchmarks for energy intensity and carbon intensity, as well as other recent literature.
 More information about target and indicator design for each of these indicators is provided in Table 2.

-Finally, the materials and energy used to construct and furnish buildings also lead to substantial embodied emissions, and mitigating them to fully decarbonize the sector will require additional actions that range widely, from lowering the need for new builds, reducing the emissions intensity of existing construction materials, and, in some cases, adopting novel construction materials (e.g., bio-based materials) (PEEB 2021: Bourbia et al. 2023).
+The materials and energy used to construct and furnish buildings also lead to substantial embodied emissions, and mitigating them to fully decarbonize the sector will require additional actions that range widely, from lowering the need for new builds, reducing the emissions intensity of existing construction materials, and, in some cases, adopting novel construction materials (e.g., biobased materials) (PEEB 2021; Bourbia et al. 2023).
 While we included indicators that monitor the decarbonization of two major construction materials-steel and cement-in the series' Industry section, we were not able to identify any data to track progress toward reducing embodied emissions in buildings more broadly and therefore excluded them from the State of Climate Action series.
-For the same data limitation reasons, we also omitted analysis of growing floor area,19 an indicator of the activity level in the buildings sector, for which Paris-aligned targets are not available.
+For the same data limitation reasons and because 1.5°C-aligned targets were not available, we also omitted analysis of growing floor area,18 an indicator of the activity level in the buildings sector.